 Back at the lab, Garcia gave parting instructions to Liang before leaving on his trip.
 Then he called the palace.
 The Spanish interpreter was astonished to hear Garcia ask for Prince Bassam.

 “Dr. Garcia, he is a private citizen.
 We have no way to contact him.”

-Garcia returned to the Drukker console in his lab and lost himself in his vaccine calculations.
-Later in the afternoon, the Saburian boy he now knew well turned up in his lab, asking for him.
+Later in the afternoon, as he checked Liang’s vaccine calculations one last time, the Saburian boy he now knew well turned up in the lab, asking for him.

-“Dr. Garcia, you tried to reach my teacher?” the child asked in English.
+“Dr. Garcia, you tried to reach my teacher,” the child said in English.

-The boy said, “The teacher says I can now practice my English or Spanish with you.
+The boy carefully tucked it into his shirt pocket.
+“The teacher says I can now practice my English or Spanish with you.
 What kind of work do you do?”
-The boy curiously gazed around the laboratory.
+He curiously gazed around the laboratory.

 “Would you like a tour?”
 Garcia asked in Spanish.

 After the boy’s shyness dissolved, It turned out that his English, Spanish and Chinese were reasonably good, along with his questions.
 Liang gave him the latest Mooncake mug as a souvenir of his visit.